 A. I try to figure out how old the tree was; where was it grown; what are the typical market apples of that timeframe.
 Learning the little variations that the local nurseries of the area may have had also would also help.
 Little by little, you can start to figure it out.

 I always tell people: I can tell you what it isn’t.
 And we work backwards from there.

 Q. Out of 20,000 that once existed, and 5,000 that you think exist now—so 4,999 that you’ll tell me it isn’t until we get down to the one.
 [Laughter.]
 You’re very funny, Dan Bussey—and thank you for all this.

 SEED SAVERS’ list of 40 apples available for custom grafting and delivery a year from this spring is at this link, if you want to plant a little bit of history.
 Above, year-old trees await their new homes.
 Below, a graft made in a young tree.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, begins its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the February 16, 2015 show using the player near the top of this transcript.
+Or play the Feb.
+16, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).